-My investigation began with a fascination with clay: what it is, where it comes from and why we use it.
-I am interested in the tactile experience that initially begins with digging up the earth and ends with an object that traditionally comes in contact with the body.
-Its wide ranging characteristics from soft, malleable clay to hard, stable ceramic remind me of our own inherent nature as vulnerable yet enduring.
+History, memory, and material drive my artistic process.
+Clay captivates me: What it is, where it comes from, and why we use it.
+Im attracted to tactile and physical experiences that begin with digging up the earth and end with ceramic objects that often come in contact with the body.
+Clays wide-ranging forms, from soft and malleable to hard and stable, remind me of our inherent nature vulnerable yet enduring.

 Exploring my physical relationship with the earth has gone from creating clay objects to developing photographs, performances, and installations.
 Photography captures real moments, but can also fabricate a realm of fantasy and make-believe.
 Presenting clay within a photographic world transforms it from tangible to enigmatic.

 Taking inspiration from specific locales, I build spaces that uncover a sense of memory and an awareness of time, sensations, and the details of the physical world often brought about through symbolic representations, invented landscapes, and dreamlike consciousness.
 Being the performer or the subject allows a fleeting escape from reality into fantasy.

 Site-specific works provide a context to reenact or reinterpret the history of a place, our emotional attachment to it, or loss of it (even a physical bonding with it).
 The sites I choose often relate to the movements of earth by water, emulating the process by which clay forms.
 I often excavate clay by hand from local creek beds and use this native material in making and firing objects that serve as an indexical point for a specific geographical location a place from my experience.
 These sites also serve as performance events in and of themselves.